 Section 2.
-Other committees.
-Other Committees, as may be required by the business of the DFW RIMS Organization, shall be established by the DFW RIMS Organization Board of Directors or the President, and the Leaders of each committee shall be Class I Members.
-Class II members can be appointed as advisors to a committee at the discretion of the committee Chair.
-The Board Member to whom the committee reports, subject to the approval of the President, shall designate the Chair of each committee.
-The President, DFW RIMS Organization Board of Directors or Committee Chair shall appoint the members of the committee.
+Other Committees.
+Other committees, as may be required by the business of DFW RIMS, shall be established by the DFW RIMS Board of Directors or the President.
+The Chairs of each committee shall be Class I Members, however Class II members can be appointed as advisors to a committee at the discretion of the committee Chair.
+The Board Member to whom the committee reports, subject to the approval of the President, shall serve as the Chair of each committee.
+The President, the DFW RIMS Board of Directors, or the respective Committee Chair shall appoint the members of the committee.
 Each member of a committee shall perform the duties specified in their appointment and shall serve until the commencement of the next annual term of Officers, unless sooner discharged.
-Except as otherwise provided by the DFW RIMS Organization Board, each committee shall establish its own quorum, rules and procedures.
+Except as otherwise provided by the DFW RIMS Board, each committee shall establish its own quorum, rules and procedures.

-ARTICLE IX – FISCAL YEAR
+ARTICLE VIII – FISCAL YEAR